-Of course, anytime I spend a good bit of time in the kitchen I make extras and freeze for quick breakfasts later, but at the rate at which my family eats waffles, I’m lucky to have enough to make it to Tuesday!
+Of course, anytime I spend a good bit of time in the kitchen I make extras and freeze them for quick breakfasts later, but at the rate at which my family eats waffles, I’m lucky to have enough to make it to Tuesday!

 That means having a backup plan and a handful of super-fast breakfast recipes to get me through the rest of the week.
 That’s where sheet pan pancakes come into play.
 It’s a great recipe to use when you’re short on time.

 My kids love pancakes.
 I mean, what kid doesn’t?
 Cover them with melted butter and real maple syrup and they’ll vanish in minutes!
-Which kind of stinks, considering pancakes can be time-consuming to make.
+That kind of stinks, considering pancakes can be time-consuming to make.

 When you make these sheet pan pancakes, you won’t waste additional time on:

-- Time waiting for the preheat
+- Time waiting for the griddle or skillet to preheat

 - Creating dirty dishes to wash when you’re done

-They’re different from regular pancakes.
+Oven baked pancakes are a bit different from regular pancakes.

 - Parchment paper

-- Sourdough pancakes
+- Sourdough Pancakes

-I’ve even used my cinnamon oatmeal waffle batter as a pancake – just reduce the butter to 3 Tbsp and you’re all set.
-All pancake recipes will work here, so pick whatever you like most and start there.
+I’ve even used my Cinnamon Oatmeal Waffle batter as a pancake – just reduce the butter to 3 Tablespoons and you’re all set.

 Step 1.
 Preheat the oven to 425F.

-Most pancake recipes will have you mix fruit or nuts into the batter at the very end.
-If you’re making this sheet pan pancake recipe, either add the fruit and nuts to the pan FIRST or sprinkle the fruit and nuts on top of the batter LAST.
+- Or sprinkle the fruit and nuts on top of the batter LAST.
 This will ensure your fruit and nuts are distributed evenly among your pancakes.

 Topping Ideas: